iamprovidence/Artificial_Intelligence/Neural Networks/README.md

   - connection — the connection between the neurons through which energy is transmitted
   - connection weight — determines how strong is the connection between neurons
   - linearly separable problem — problem that you can solve by divided it with one line.
+* **Names of function**
+  - Sum up (output) function — sum up all signal that neuron recieves
+  - Activation function — defines the threshold for the neuron activating
+  - Propagation (Feed forward) — algorithm for signal transmission from first to last layer
+  - Backpropagation — algorithm for determininng neuron's error and tune weight